trilitech/tezos-developer-docs/docs/architecture.md

   date: 10 June 2024
 ---

-The Tezos blockchain is composed of many Tezos nodes running around the world, complemented by other running daemons, such as bakers and accusers.
+The Tezos blockchain is composed of many Tezos nodes running around the world, complemented by other programs such as bakers and accusers.
 These processes collaborate with the overall goal of maintaining the blockchain data in a decentralized manner.

 The Tezos nodes are the most important piece in this architecture because they maintain the system and the blockchain data.